 is a journalist, author and public speaker.
 A columnist for the Santa Barbara Independent, her work has also appeared in the Christian Science Monitor among others.
 She is the author of Undecided (2011).

-has written books for adults and children, swum with piranhas and electric eels in the Amazon, and been hunted by a swimming tiger in India.
+has written books for adults and children, swum with piranhas and electric eels, and been hunted by a swimming tiger in India.
 Her next book, The Soul of an Octopus, is out in May 2015.
 She lives in New Hampshire.

 is a professor at the Fenner School of Environment and Society at the Australian National University in Canberra.
 Her latest book is The Future of Nature (2013), co-edited with Sverker Sörlin and Paul Warde.